tzvetkov75/dns_facade_proxy/README.md

 Facade DNS Resolver with intercepting functionality
 - replaces internal domain to external domain and vice versa
-- resolves to upstream resolver
+- resolves from defined upstream resolver
 - sets AA flag

 ## Use Cases
    - Internal domain needs to be MASKed to some external/outside domain, like
        Example: external _cs.company.com_ to internal view _cs.test123.internal_
-   - Delegation without DNS forwarder, especially in hybrid environment premises and cloud environments
+   - Delegation without DNS forwarder especially in hybrid environment: premises and cloud environments
    - Learn and experiment with DNS
 ## Architecture
 Facade resolver is stateless: without any DB or dynamic zone transfer, file sync.
 The requests and replies are manipulated on the fly; exchanging external and internal domain names (RR, Auth, Questions section).
-Only one internal and one external domain are supported in one to one mapping.
-If you need more domains you need to start more server.
+Only one internal and one external domain are supported in one-to-one mapping.
+If you need more domainsi, starts more facaqdes.
-On timeout of the upstream DNS is responses with NXDOMAIN or goes in timeout.
+On timeout of upstream DNS resolver,  responce with NXDOMAIN or timeout.

 ## Disclaimer
 This is not production script and without any warranty.
 Furthermore, DNS packet manipulation is NOT the way.

 ## Recognition
-Based on DNSLib (https://pypi.python.org/pypi/dnslib) examples for interceptor and libraries
+Based on DNSLib (https://pypi.python.org/pypi/dnslib) examples for interceptor and library usage
 ## Installation and running
 ### Install dependencies
 One way to install and run can be using __pipenv__ or directly as show down